popi419/ProjectsMe/README.md

 Shotgun Jumper - 2d shooter scroller game made in Gamemaker Engine and GML.
-Shoot under yourself to jump higher.
+Shoot under yourself to jump higher and shoot/avoid the enemies.

 university Connector - Eclipse Java project connecting to a university server to read, obtain and sell virtual cards given by said server